 Things to do

 This vibrant family attraction is based in the heart of Bowness-on-Windermere and it brings to life the 23 famous tales written by Beatrix Potter.
+You’ll also experience a short welcome film about Beatrix Potter, the author and farmer.

 Fans of the author will get to meet their favourite characters from her books, including Peter Rabbit, Mrs Tiggy-winkle and Jemima Puddle-Duck.